BlackCapCoder/pogo-problem/problems/Pogo.md

     How many jumps (H) does it take to land on the candy?

 * `(C=10, D=1, L=2)` diverges.
+* `H < C`

 ### Decidability

 The pogo problem is obviously decidable.
 All you have to do to prove divergence is to simulate `C` hops.
 If no solution is found after `C` hops it cannot exist as there are only `C` spots on the circle, and you would have to revisit a spot where you have already been.
-The pogo stick has no memory or internal state, so if it lands on a spot where it has already been it must be in an infinite loop. `H < C`
+The pogo stick has no memory or internal state, so if it lands on a spot where it has already been it must be in an infinite loop.

 This is true even if there are more than one piece of candy.